aimanameenmohammed/Paper-Ston-Scissor-Game-V1.0/README.md

-# 🪨📄✂️ Paper-Ston-Scissor Game V1.0
+# 🎮 Paper-Stone-Scissor Game V1.0

 A simple **Console-Based Paper, Stone, Scissor Game** developed in **C++**.

-This project is a practical C++ programming project focused on applying fundamental programming concepts such as **Enums, Structures, Functions, Loops, Conditions, Random Number Generation, Input Validation, and Game Logic**.
+This project is a practical C++ programming project focused on applying fundamental programming concepts through a complete interactive console game.

-The player competes against the computer across a selected number of rounds, with the program calculating the winner of each round and displaying the final game statistics.
+The player competes against the computer for a selected number of rounds.
+In each round, the player chooses **Paper, Stone, or Scissor**, while the computer generates its choice randomly.
+The program determines the winner of each round, keeps track of the scores, and displays the final game result.

 ---